SAMHAJ (South Asian)

 SAMHAJ (Understanding Mental Health)

-provides support, education and advocacy for South Asians affected by serious mental illness.
+provides education, support and advocacy for South Asians affected by serious mental illness.
 South Asians of Asian Indian and Pakistani origin, as well as those from Bangladesh, Sri Lanka, Nepal, Bhutan, and the Maldives are welcome to seek support and information from SAMHAJ.
+The lotus is a symbol of creation, purity, spontaneity, and diving beauty in South Asian culture.

 • Support for families and individuals affected by mental illness through support groups, and referrals to bilingual and culturally competent mental health services.
 We offer a supportive environment to help you and your family to learn to navigate the often complicated mental health system.
 Our South Asian staff and volunteers speak Hindi, Kannada, Tamil, Gujarati, Konkani, and Marathi.